1 Chronicles 16:12 Remember the wonders he has done, his miracles, and the judgments he pronounced,

 Such memories sustain and build our faith – and the faith of others.
 Our human tendency is to forget the memories, and to also forget the Lord who produced them.
 Yesterday’s devotional about Donna’s encounter with the Lord as her Father was such a memory.

-When we were living in Franklin, TN, our pastor Steve Fry, did a series on keys to healing – in our lives, our relationships and our world.
+Three years ago when we were living in Franklin, TN, our pastor Steve Fry, did a series on keys to healing – in our lives, our relationships and our world.
 We were able to share with him about this experience where God healed the wounds in Donna due to the relationship with her earthly father.
 Donna became teary talking about this powerful experience with God making Himself known to her as her father.
 Then she made a statement about this experience that I had forgotten.
 She said, “This was the first time in my life where I felt like I was a daughter!”

 While there is pain in what she lived through, it is so overshadowed by the wonder of who God is and what He did.
 He settled within her the issue that she was His daughter; and that He was her Father!
 This memory brought forth such a well-spring of gratitude and joy and wonder and passion.
 Not just for what God did – but more importantly for who He is and who He considers us to be.